schmelto/abap/README.md

 ## Function Modules

 Function modules are outdated.
-If you have to use one cause of implementing a BTE or something else create this function module and call a global class in it.
+If you have to use one because you have tp implement a Busniess Transaction Event (BTE) or something else create the function module and call a global class within it.
+The class should handle all the logic, the function module is only for "calling" the global class.

 **Example:**

 We have following function module: